ap29600/dama-rs/README.md

 ![](assets/screenshot.png)

 ## feature roadmap

+**version 1.0 has been reached, possibly breaking changes will not occur on the main branch**

+changes might still be made to layout styling / anything that doesn't involve user configuration files

 - [x] correctly render hardcoded components
 - [x] parse components from a `json` file at startup